Skip to main content

 Frequently Asked Questions

-Ship Explorer is a simulation game.
+Ship Explorer is a simulation game with historical theme.

 Ship Explorer is available on PC and Windows.